cstenkamp/MastersThesisText/pandoc_markdown_base/3_0_1_datasets_siddata.md

 DATASETS:SIDDATA SECTION PRE-TEXT

+write in Dataset-section where the DDCs come from
+* file: Masterarbeit/OTHER/study_behavior_analysis/EducationalResource-2022-01-20.csv
+* TODO: cite Johannes' Siddata/SidBert-Paper !

 To write:
 	* where does the data come from
 	* what size is the data, what is the distribution, ...